TobyHFerguson/AdvancedCloudFormation/110-SelfServicePortal/Instructions.md

 #### Support users web page
 Support users will be using `support.html` web page.
 Instead of authenticating them we're just going to hard code their credentials into the web page.

-We're also going to add the region, the arn that will be used to deploy the wordpress template as well as the template URL for that template.
+We're also going to add the region, the arn that will be used to deploy the wordpress template as well as the TemplateURL for that template (the TemplateURL was output as part of the provisioningbuckets stack).

 Copy that file to the selfserve bucket: